Joxit/docker-registry-ui/README.md

 An alternative for CORS issues is a plugin on your browser, more info [here](https://github.com/Joxit/docker-registry-ui/issues/25#issuecomment-621104846) (thank you [xmontero](https://github.com/xmontero)).

+:warning: If you are using credential and still having issues, please read the the line about preflight requests and the bug in docker registry server in the [FAQ](#faq) before posting any issues.

 ## Using delete

-For deleting images, you need to activate the delete feature in your registry:
+For deleting images, you need to activate the delete feature in the UI with `DELETE_IMAGES=true` and in your registry:

 ```yml
 storage: